adriancmiranda/flash-compiler/README.md

 Warning
 =======
-Flash compiler is currently only compatible with MAC OS X.
+Flash compiler is currently only compatible with MAC OS X. I think that you can perform using [cygwin](http://cygwin.com/).